Zooz/predator/docs/devguide/docs/faq.md

 This is possible by configuring Predator with the `custom_runner_definition` parameter.
 This is a JSON value that will be merged with the runner job definition when creating new jobs in both Kuberenetes and Metronome platforms.

-Example usage for Predator deployed with Kubernetes and need to change memory/cpu requests and limits:
+Example usage for Predator deployed with Kubernetes and need to change memory/cpu requests and limits while adding security context and image pull secrets:
 ```
 curl -X PUT \
   http://PREDATOR-API-URL/v1/config \